It’s that time of year again to show and give thanks.

 Now that I no longer live in Texas, I’ve spent five Thanksgivings out of the country.
 Once in Spain, twice in France, once in Indonesia, and now Malaysia.
 Each drastically different and each foreign Thanksgiving has been one for the books, retaining a unique story in my mind.

 Years prior I would search desperately for the perfect Thanksgiving meal.
-I’ve always loved food and have always been super picky, but I know it’s not about that now.
-It never was about the perfect feast with mind blowing side dishes (although that certainly doesn’t hurt).
+It never was about the perfect feast with mind-blowing side dishes (although that certainly doesn’t hurt).
 My family was never really one to be super traditional anyway.
 It’s more about slowing down and feeling home if just for one meal.
-It’s about having some traditions abroad especially with our lives being unpredictable as they are.
+It’s about having some traditions abroad especially with our life being as unpredictable as it is.
 And of course, it’s about giving thanks.
 No matter how long I might be away from the US, I’ll always go out of my way to have some kind of turkey day to reflect and share my gratitude.

 Food is so linked to emotional memories, and maybe that’s why this day holds such a special place in my heart and stomach.
 It always will.
 It was my childhood favorite and deep down will always be.
 My sense of gratitude this year is really overwhelming.
 It was one of the best years of my life and I know I have too much to be thankful for.
 We just got back from our honeymoon and an amazing wedding experience in Texas.